Shakespeare's Fairy Tale Worlds: Study Day

 Session 3: ‘Shakespeare’s Lost Children’ with Dr Gemma Miller (University of London)

-This session will explore the lost children in Cymbeline.
-Focusing on the theme of childhood, we will consider where Cymbeline sits in relation to Shakespeare’s other late plays featuring fairy tale influences, such as Pericles, The Tempest, and The Winter’s Tale, as well as his earlier works.
+This session will consider how the lost children of Cymbeline function thematically and where the play sits in relation to Shakespeare’s other late plays with fairy tale influences, including Pericles, The Tempest, and The Winter’s Tale.

 4.30pm – 5.00pm